-- Will you be buying a new life insurance policy inside the trust or will you be transferring an existing policy?
+- Will you be buying a new life insurance policy inside the trust, or will you be transferring an existing policy?

-On the other hand, as long as you live at least another three years after you transfer a life insurance policy to the ILIT (no minimum longevity is required for policies the trust itself purchases), all of your life insurance proceeds will pass outside of your estate, potentially saving your estate a sizable estate tax bill.
+On the other hand, as long as you live at least another three years after you transfer a life insurance policy to the ILIT (no minimum longevity is required for policies the trust itself purchases), all of your life insurance proceeds will pass outside of your estate, potentially saving it a sizable tax bill.